Agoric/agoric-sdk/packages/SwingSet/docs/devices.md

 `ackInbound(recipient, msgnum)` method.
 This ack is written into the state vector next to the outbox where it can be delivered to the remote end by the same host loop.

-### TCP Device

-To extend our Vat network across multiple computers, we need a "comms vat" which will be given the ability to send and receive data over the internet.
-This vat will be responsible for encryption, the VatTP protocol, managing three-party handoff, and distributed garbage collection.
-It will get a device that lets it initiate outbound connections (perhaps through `libp2p`), send messages through a connection, and register a callback that will get notification of inbound connections and messages.

-### Ledger Device

-To integrate SwingSet into blockchain hosts (e.g. the application end of a Cosmos ABCI connection), inbound signed transactions must be verified and turned into entries on the run-queue.
-These transactions come from relayer nodes, who must provide a deposit with each message (to prevent abuse).
-Their deposit is refunded, plus a commission, once the message is validated and added to the "escalator" scheduler queues.

-To check and manipulate these balances, the kernel state includes a "ledger", which maps a public verifier key (used to check the transaction signatures) with a balance.
-Transactions which arrive under a key with insufficient balance to meet the deposit will be ignored: this minimizes the work we do in response to completely bogus input.
-If the message has a valid relayer signature but the inner contents are invalid, the deposit is forfeit, which discourages a solvent relayer from forwarding bad messages.

-Since we want to use ERTP protocols to transfer these balances too, we need an Issuer.
-This must live in a Vat with access to the ledger, so that object-reference access (Purses) can interact with public-key access.
-This Vat will have access to the "ledger device", where it can get and set balance entries.

-### Inbound Message Device

-The Vat which manages the ledger will (probably) also receive inbound signed messages, via a callback registered with the Inbound Message Device.
-These messages won't be delivered through the normal run-queue, since higher-priority messages should be delivered earlier, and we won't know the priority (e.g. escalator price/bid data) until this vat gets a chance to examine it.
-We need the messages to be delivered to this code immediately.

-This Vat will also hold the C-list tables that map (pubkey, index) to an object reference.
-It must also know how to verify the per-machine VatTP layer on each message: cryptographic signatures of the sending SoloVat (not just the relayer's signature), or chain-specific proofs from vats hosted inside a foreign blockchain (i.e. IBC).